 Spreading the cremains into the air is subject to even less regulation that ocean ceremonies, with the only restriction being the guidance on "the dropping of objects."
 As simple as it may sound, there are some well documented challenges with this process given the relative difficulty of the environment when flying.
 Carefully consider these challenges when planning this type of ceremony.

 It does remain up to you get enough information so that you can feel your actions are safe and legal.

 It's important to make a plan for the remains so that you can make your decisions on what is needed, who will be present and how the ashes will spread of divided.
 Green Meadow Memorials suggests these steps:

-- Secure a cremation urn that is appropriate to your loved one with their name and identifying information on it for a long-term memorial.
+- Select a cremation urn that is appropriate to your loved one with their name and identifying information on it for a long-term memorial.

 - If there are other family members who would desire a personalized and individual keepsake, split a small amount of the ashes into keepsake urns.

 - In a meaningful place spread some of the loved one's ashes so that they might become a part of a place or activity that they loved.

 Step Four - Put the Plan into Action: